NatuurkundePracticumAmsterdam/ecpc/docs/gui.md

             ...
             # when app starts plot sin function

-            # create widgets for start, stop and num
+            # create widgets for start, stop and num in designer or in the script
             # connect widgets to methods

             # methods for start stop and num